danilprov/batch-bandits/README.md

 # batch-bandits
 Implementation of popular bandit algorithms in batch environments.

+Source code to our paper ["The Impact of Batch Learning in Stochastic Bandits"](https://arxiv.org/abs/2111.02071) accepted at the workshop on the [Ecological Theory of Reinforcement Learning](https://sites.google.com/view/ecorl2021/home?authuser=0), NeurIPS 2021

 ## Overview

 The repository provides an opportunuty to run simulations or replay logged datasets in _sequential batch_ manner -  sequential interaction with the environment when responses are grouped in batches and observed by the agent only at the end of each batch.
 Broadly speaking, sequential batch learning is a more generalized way of learning which covers both offline and online settings as special cases bringing together their advantages.